orlandopardini/orlandopardini/README.md

 Experience & Achievements 📖: <br/>

-  - Experience in the financial market, in the management of investment funds, products and economics. <br/>
+  - Experience in the financial market, in the management of investment funds, products, economics and engineering. <br/>
   - Undertaken university projects involving neural networks, data analysis, and data manipulation. <br/>
   - Have national and international articles in the process of being published. <br/>
   - Served as the head teaching assistant for Thermodynamics, Reactors, Transport Phenomena, and Calculus. <br/>